npm/npm/doc/list.md

     npm ls @stable

+Another common usage is to find the set of all packages that are installed.
+This can be accomplished by doing this:

+    npm ls @installed

 Strings are matched using the JavaScript "split" function, so regular expression strings are ok.
 However, the highlighting is a simple split/join, so regexps probably won't get the funky colors.